 Considering the value and versatility, it’s really hard to come up with something I personally don’t like about this bike.
 It’s really one of the best hybrids you could get for that kind of money, hands down.

 What might push some potential buyers off could be the fact that it’s quite heavy, and no option to lock the front suspension which is useful when riding on paved roads only.
 You might also want to zip-tie the cables together in the front to get a more aesthetic look.

 Why Should You Buy The Square Cross 1.8?

 What was the first thought that came to your mind when you first looked at the bike?
 I’m sure the tough-looking design and the dark matte finish might have given you an idea that it’s some sort of a high-end bike that might fall out of your list.
 If you thought so, you were right about everything but the actual price!
 It sure is a quality build by a known brand whose bikes cost about $2500+ on average.

 The bottom line.
 Deciding which bike to buy comes down to the price tag, and to ease off your doubts – we really had a hard time figuring out which could be as good as this hybrid for $700!
 It’s a superb bike equipped with 50mm fork travel that’s ideal for light trails/city riding, modern hydraulic disc brakes, and Alex Rims.
-The whole combination of the Square Cross proves that there are still “too good to be true” bargains on the market in 2023.
+The whole combination of the Square Cross proves that there are still “too good to be true” bargains on the market.

 I recommend reading through the bike reviews from REI, as there’s no better feedback than from the actual owners!